Waka racing is for everyone.

 There are a few occasions, normally local races, where we have more crews requesting use of club waka than we can provide with our fleet of canoes.

-For races where this is a possibility, we will publish a date for crews or individuals to register interest in using a club waka.
+For races where this is a possibility, we will publish a date for crews or individuals to register interest in using a club waka and after which they can pay their entry fees (either to the race organisers or through the club for sanctioned races).
 This gives you a chance to get organised & train and gives us a chance to assess the level of demand.
 If you prefer a specific waka you can request one (though there is no guarantee you will get it !)

-There will then be a later date where we will start accepting race entry payments.
-Club waka will ordinarily be allocated to the first crews to make their payments on, or after, that date.
-This does not preclude late entries, but it makes it less likely that you will be able to get a specific club waka.
-The process will be open and transparent and we hope you will bear with us as we refine it to make it as fair as possible.
+There will then be a later published date where we will allocate waka to crews that have registered interest and paid.
+If we are oversubscribed and no arrangement can be made between crews, we will use the simple method of a coin toss to decide who gets waka.
+This does not preclude late entries, but it makes it less likely that you will be able to get a club waka.
+This process will be open and transparent and we hope you will bear with us as we refine it to make it as fair as possible.

 Where we cannot satisfy the demand by club members for waka, the club will endeavour to access, hire and pay for other waka that might be available, at no additional cost to the crew.